-- Admissions Application for International Students: paper form or on-line. - Non-refundable Application Fee: \$75 (by credit card, check, or money order.) - Proof of secondary education: Academic transcripts showing grades for each year of secondary education,
+- Admissions Application for International Students: paper form or on-line. - Non-refundable Application Fee: \$75 (by credit card, check, or money order.)

-- and a completion certificate or diploma.
+- Proof of secondary education: Academic transcripts showing grades for each year of secondary education, and a completion certificate or diploma.
 For admission purposes only, a student may submit certified copies of the documents.
-However, official (original) transcripts must be submitted upon arrival to the College. - Official TOEFL score.
+However, official (original) transcripts must be submitted upon arrival to the College. - Official TOEFL score, if from a country where English is not the first language.
 Students will be placed in ESL courses if needed.
 Placement determination are based on TOEFL score. - Official ACT or SAT scores are required for students without a TOEFL.
 Placement test may be required. - Affidavit of Support from a student's sponsor specifying the annual amount of sponsor's contributions toward student's college expenses. - 12 months' worth of Sponsor's most recent bank statements, pay records, or most recent tax documents. - Clear photocopy of student's passport showing student's picture, student's name, date of birth, place of birth, citizenship, passport expiration date, and a passport number.